 Outdoor lighting provides a welcoming first impression for visitors as well as practical illumination for security and outdoor activities.
 Nowadays, residential landscape lighting is typically small-scale, low-voltage, and LED.
 Decorative sconces, pendants, and post lights are typically line-voltage and come in a variety of styles and sizes.

 Need assistance finding the perfect light fixture for a specific application?
 We’d be happy to help!
-Meet with a lighting expert at our showroom to discuss your project.
+Meet with a lighting expert to discuss your project.